nickge1/ISDM-Project/Report.md

 - Increase the total customer intake

 ### Methods and Data Sources
-The methods of analysis and evaluation used are Use Cases, Use Case Diagrams, Activity Diagrams, Class Diagrams and Collaboration Diagrams.
+The methods of analysis and evaluation used are Use Cases, Use Case Diagrams, Activity Diagrams, Class Diagrams and sollaboration Diagrams.
+Additionally, a number of Scrum activites were used in the development of the report.
+Individual Sprints were made for the Problem Definition, Design Thinking Approach, Workproducts and Models and the Competitive advantages and Effects of Project Failure.
+Additionally updates were discussed during the Daily Scrum and Sprint Retrospectives were carried out.

 ### Key Findings
 ### Conclusions